mallorca turistas

 Castell d'Alaró

-The excursion to the Castell de Alaró is an experience that leaves an indelible mark thanks to the spectacular views that await at the top.
-The fascinating thing about this adventure is that it can be undertaken from several starting points, thus adapting to the abilities of each group or the ages of the children.
+The excursion to Castell de Alaró is an experience that leaves an indelible mark thanks to the spectacular views that await at the top.
+The fascinating thing about this adventure is that it can be undertaken from several starting points, thus adapting to the abilities of each group or children’s ages.

-After arriving at the charming village of Alaró and passing the petrol station, you will find the first signs that will guide you towards your goal.
-Following the signs, we will leave the village and, after a few kilometres, we will find the road leading up to the castle on our left.
-Once at the beginning of this road, about 3 km away.
-On arrival, you will see two large parking areas available.
+After arriving at the charming village of Alaró, once you’ve passed the petrol station, you will find the first signs that will guide you towards your destination.
+Following the signs, you will leave the village and, a few kilometres after, you will find the road leading up to the castle on your left.
+Once at the beginning of this road, you will see two large parking areas available about 3 km away.
+From there on, an approximately 70 minute pleasant walk awaits us through lush vegetation, such as arbutus trees with their bright red fruits.

-From here, a pleasant walk of approximately 70 minutes awaits us through lush vegetation, where the strawberry trees with their bright red fruit stand out.
-The first part of the route runs along the road, with the possibility of taking some shortcuts that will take us to the foot of the ascent to the castle.
+The first part of the route runs along the road, with the possibility of taking a shortcut that will take us to the foot of the ascent to the castle.
 A signpost will inform us that we are only 30 minutes away from our destination at walking pace.
-This part of the route can be more demanding, with stairs and steep slopes.
+This part of the route can be more demanding, with steep stairs and inclines.
 Once at the top, spectacular views await us in an incomparable natural setting.

-A little further up, you will reach the Oratory and the restaurant, where you can enjoy a well-deserved meal (advance booking is essential).
-Here we will find a large esplanade and spacious areas to play and spend the rest of the day.
+A little further up, you will reach the Oratory and the restaurant, where you can enjoy a well-deserved meal (making a previous reservation at the restaurant in advance is essential).
+Here you will find a large esplanade and spacious areas to play and spend the rest of the day.

 Castillo de Alaro